Standard for Ethical considerations in Emulated Empathy in Autonomous and Intelligent Systems

 The approved Project Authorization Request form, which outlines the project in brief, can be download here: P7014 PAR.

-And visit Ethics in Action for further information about the IEEE Global Initiative for Ethics in Autonomous and Intelligent Systems, and the wider P70XX group of ethical standards.
+And visit the Autonomous and Intelligent Systems global initiative for further information about the IEEE Global Initiative for Ethics in Autonomous and Intelligent Systems, and the wider P70XX group of ethical standards.

 Working Group Meetings